 There are various types of materials you can choose for your window shutters.
-Your choice should rely on availability of the material, durability, ease of installation, maintenance required and the other qualities of the material.
+Your selection should rely on the availability of the material, durability, ease of installation, and maintenance.

-Some of these common window shutter materials include:
+Some of the common outdoor window shutter materials include:

-- Wood: Popular woods in shutter manufacture include cedar, cypress and African mahogany, pine and basswood.
-The best wood for shutter construction is weather resistant and durable.
+- Wood shutters: Popular woods in shutter manufacture include cedar, cypress, and African mahogany, pine and basswood.
+The best wood for shutter construction is weather-resistant and durable.
 When picking wooden shutters, consider any prior treatment required and maintenance necessary after installation.

-- Polyvinyl chloride (PVC): Vinyl window shutters are versatile, easy to install and maintain.
-You can customize these windows to achieve the aesthetic touch your desire.
+- Polyvinyl chloride shutters (PVC): Vinyl window shutters are versatile, easy to install, and maintain.
+You can customize these windows to achieve the aesthetic touch you desire.
 They never need repainting compared to wood shutters.
 However, vinyl shutters tend to deteriorate more rapidly as compared to wood shutters.
 They may fade, crack, and dent more easily than wooden window shutters.

-- Faux wood: If you want a material that gives your home classical appeal without paying much, faux wood is what you need.
+- Faux wood shutters: If you want a material that gives your home a classical appeal without paying much, faux wood is what you need.
 These shutters still give your home that warmth associated with wood shutters but at a smaller cost.
 They may even mimic the wood grains of real wood shutters!

 If you opt for a DIY project or partner with a professional contractor for the window shutters job, choose easy to install shutter systems.
-Such shutters also cost less and take less time to install.
+Such shutters also cost less in terms of labor and take less time to install.

-When it comes to choosing outdoor shutter colors, you have a wide range to choose.
-The color you choose should complement the rest of your home’s décor.
+When it comes to choosing outdoor shutter colors, you have a wide range to choose from.
+The color of your outdoor shutters should complement the style of your home.
 You can also opt to choose a contrasting color to give more prominence to your shutters.
-The bottom-line is to choose a color that does not clash with the rest of your home’s décor.
+The bottom line is to choose a color that does not clash with the rest of your home’s décor.

 7. Work With a Professional Installation Company

-Exterior window shutter installation entails a lot of work and for this reason; it is advisable to hire a professional to do the job.
-Look for a professional contractor in your area to get the job done.
-Look for referrals from other homeowners, read reviews and testimonials and carry out a background check of the installation company.
-The best window and shutter installation companies offer satisfaction guarantees and product warrants.
+Exterior window shutter installation entails a lot of work.
+It’s advisable to hire a professional to do the job.
+Look for referrals from other homeowners, read reviews and testimonials, and carry out a background check of the installation company.
+The best window and shutter installation companies offer satisfaction guarantees and product warranties.